CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 In this task, we are creating and configuring a project in Azure AI Foundry to explore AI services and speech capabilities.

-1. Open a new tab, navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).
+1. Copy highlighted link by right-clicking the [Azure AI Foundry](https://ai.azure.com?azure-portal=true) and selecting "Copy" from the context menu and paste it into the new tab to navigate to Azure AI Foundry portal.

 1. On the Welcome to Azure AI Foundry page, Click on **Sign in** in the top right corner.